Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

   - Used when you may have more than 1 in-memory objects which map to the same database record with some key.
   - Merging causes the in-memory objects to be synchronised with each other, does not necessarily persist to the database.

-### Fastapi
+### Pitfalls

-Make sure to use staticpool if you use `:memory:` database: <https://docs.sqlalchemy.org/en/14/dialects/sqlite.html#using-a-memory-database-in-multiple-threads>
+- Fastapi: Make sure to use staticpool if you use `:memory:` database: <https://docs.sqlalchemy.org/en/14/dialects/sqlite.html#using-a-memory-database-in-multiple-threads>
+- Table columns are nullable by default.
+If you want to make a column not nullable, you need to pass `nullable=False` to the column constructor.

+### Tips

+- Add `echo=True` to the `create_engine` function to see the SQL statements that are being executed.
+- Add `doc` and `comment` to your tables and columns to document them.
+- When using alembic, put the datetime in the migration file name.
+This way, the migrations will be applied in the correct order.